|Call Us||(888) 258-1770||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 Day 2 – New York City

-Meet your fellow travelers this morning for a Welcome Breakfast at a NYC diner.
-Then a local guide leads you on a fascinating tour of the Big Apple.
+Engaging Experience: Meet your fellow travelers this morning for a welcome breakfast at the famous Ellen’s Stardust Diner.
+Then embark on a Big Apple tour with a local guide.
 You’ll see Greenwich Village, the Wall Street district, Little Italy, Chinatown, the Empire State Building, Central Park, Chelsea Market and other time-honored landmarks.
-Visit St. Paul’s Chapel in lower Manhattan, a place where George Washington once worshipped, and where recovery workers came for rest and care during their time at the World Trade Center site.
 This afternoon, discover “the city that never sleeps” at your own pace.

 Day 4 – Amish Country of Lancaster